-Increased erythropoietin sensitivity or activity improves erythropoiesis in β-thalassemia
+Increased EPO sensitivity or activity improves erythropoiesis in β-thalassemia.